A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Introduction

+Quantum technologies, incorporating quantum mechanics into communication, information processing and metrology, promise spectacular quantum enhanced advantages beyond what can be done classically \cite{OBrien2009}.
+However, quantum states are very fragile and easily get lost to the environment, meanwhile their generation and quantum operations are mostly probabilistic.
+These problems make it exponentially hard to build long-distance quantum channel for quantum communications \cite{Jin2010,Gisin2007} and large quantum systems for quantum computing \cite{Ladd2010,Guzik2012}.
+Quantum memory \cite{Lvovsky2009} allows quantum states to be stored and retrieved in a programmable fashion, therefore providing an elegant solution to the probabilistic nature and associated limitation by coordinating asynchronous events \cite{Briegel1998,Duan2001,Nunn2013}.

-Enormous advances of quantum memory have been made in developing various photon storage protocols and their physical implementations, such as electromagnetically induced transparency \cite{Chaneliere2005,Eisaman2005,Zhang2011}, DLCZ memory \cite{Duan2001,Kuzmich2003}, off-resonant Faraday interaction \cite{Julsgaard2001,Julsgaard2004}, controlled reversible inhomogeneous broadening \cite{Moiseev2001,Kraus2006,Alexander2006,Tittel2010}, atomic frequency combs \cite{Afzelius2009}, photon echoes \cite{Buchler2010,Hosseini2011,Liao2014} and Raman memory \cite{Reim2010,Reim2011,Ding2015}.
+Enormous advances in quantum memory have been made by developing various photon storage protocols and their physical implementations, such as electromagnetically induced transparency (EIT) \cite{Chaneliere2005,Eisaman2005,Zhang2011}, Duan-Lukin-Cirac-Zoller (DLCZ) memory \cite{Duan2001,Kuzmich2003,Chrapkiewicz2017}, off-resonant Faraday interaction \cite{Julsgaard2004}, controlled reversible inhomogeneous broadening \cite{Moiseev2001,Alexander2006}, atomic frequency combs \cite{Afzelius2009} and Raman memory \cite{Reim2011,Ding2015}.
 In order to have quantum memory practicable for efficient synchronisation and physical scalability, considerable efforts have been dedicated to meet key features known as high efficiency, low noise level, large time bandwidth product (lifetime divided by pulse duration) and operating at room temperature \cite{Lvovsky2009}.

-It has been proven very difficult to satisfy all the requirements simultaneously.
-Especially in the regime of large bandwidth and room temperature, noise and/or decoherence become dominant and therefore lead to inability of working in quantum regime \cite{Manz2007,Michelberger2015} or only in extremely short time \cite{Lee2011,England2015}.
-At room temperature, EIT and near off-resonance Raman memory have a collision-induced fluorescence noise which can not be filtered out because of being identical with signal photons \cite{Manz2007}.
+It has proven very difficult to satisfy all the requirements simultaneously.
+Especially, in the regime of large bandwidth and room temperature, noise and/or decoherence become dominant, therefore memories can not work in quantum regime \cite{Manz2007,Michelberger2015} or only in short time \cite{Lee2011,England2015,Kaczmarek2018,Finkelstein2018}.
+At room temperature, EIT and near off-resonance Raman memory have a collision-induced fluorescence noise which can not be filtered out because of being identical with the signal photons \cite{Manz2007}.
 By applying larger detuning, far off-resonance Raman is found to be able to well eliminate the fluorescence noise and posses a large storage bandwidth.
-Unfortunately, a new noise rising from spontaneous Raman scattering process becomes dominant, which is intrinsic and proportional to the detuning\cite{Michelberger2015} .
+Unfortunately, noise rising from spontaneous Raman scattering process becomes dominant, which is intrinsic and proportional to the detuning \cite{Michelberger2015}.